A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Trade Day applies a 50%/50% split on buffer zone withdrawals until the buffer clears.

-Overall, Tradeify scores higher (69 vs 62) on our trader-friendliness index.
-Key advantages: lower starting cost, better profit split, more lenient consistency rules.
-That said, Trade Day wins on more forgiving drawdown rules, faster path to funded.
+Overall, Tradeify scores higher (73 vs 59) on our trader-friendliness index.
+Key advantages: lower starting cost, better profit split, fewer trading restrictions, more lenient consistency rules.
+That said, Trade Day wins on more forgiving drawdown rules, faster path to funded, no account closure limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.